 Molitor v.
 Molitor, 184 Conn.
 530 (1981).

 In the event that a party cannot meet the burden of proof, he or she is not without recourse.
 While the court may not have authority to set aside such a conveyance, the court, utilizing its equitable powers, may nonetheless include the value of such property in its analysis of the marital estate, and may compensate the other party for the loss of such value accordingly.
 Watson v.
 Watson, 221 Conn.
 698, 709 (1992), and Kaczynski v.
 Kaczynski, 124 Conn.
 App.
 204 (2010).
 However, a prerequisite to adding back in the value of the property is a finding of a fraudulent conveyance.
 Greco v.
 Greco, 275 Conn.
 348 (2005).
-A party who fraudulently conveyed property cannot later complaint that the court should have set aside the conveyance instead of ordering the payment of a sum certain to the other party.
+A party who fraudulently conveyed property cannot later complain that the court should have set aside the conveyance instead of ordering the payment of a sum certain to the other party.
 Miller v.
 Miller, 22 Conn.
 App.
 310 (1990).
-Likewise, the executing of a mortgage, for no consideration can form the basis to require the property to be transferred to the other spouse free of the mortgage.
+Likewise, the execution of a mortgage, for no consideration can form the basis to require the property to be transferred to the other spouse free of the mortgage.
 Stoner v.
 Stoner, 163 Conn.
 345 (1972).
 Similarly, the court may just order the payment of a sum of money when finding a fraudulent conveyance.
 Jacobowitz v.
 Jacobowitz, 102 Conn.
 App.
 332 (2007).

 A collateral attack on the dissolution judgment may be made if a debtor claims that the dissolution amounted to a fraudulent transfer.
 Canty v.
 Otto, 304 Conn.
 546 (2012).
 Such a fraudulent transfer may be claimed irrespective of whether the asset was transferred by agreement or after trial.
 Canty, 304 Conn. at 571.